w3f/polkadot-wiki/website/translated_docs/th-TH/learn-spree.md

 > I'm not sure about the name though :) - there's not really anything "smart" about them and they're not really "protocols".
 Really they're a Shared Protected Runtime Appendix is more like it...

-Later on the description was simplified to the below in a presentation from Tokyo DOT Day:
+The description was later simplified in a presentation at Tokyo DOT Day:

 - Parachains can opt-in to special runtime logic fragments (like smart contracts)
 - Own storage, own ICMP endpoint